nikolai-sharp/ucd-csci2312-pa2/README.md

 # Instructions:
+in main.cpp:

-Open ifstream:
+1. Open ifstream:
   std::ifstream csv("infile.txt");

-Initiate a KMeans instance with the number of dimensions of the data:
+2. Initiate a KMeans instance with the number of dimensions of the data:
   KMeans instance(dimensions);

-Read points into instance:
+3. Read points into instance:
   csv >> instance;

-Run the instance with the number(K) of clusters you wish instance.run(k);
+4. Run the instance with the number(K) of clusters you wish instance.run(k);

 The default output filename is Sharp_pa3_out.txt.
 This can be changed at either: KMeans.cpp line 132 or KMeans.h line 78